Keeping your plastic sink spotlessly clean is extremely tiring and cumbersome. But it’s not impossible!

 Step 2.
 Pouring Vinegar

 Next up, start pouring vinegar into the sink.
-And using a wet sponge, wipe down the sides and bottom surface, making sure that the vinegar gets mixed with the baking soda.
+Using a wet sponge, wipe down the sides and bottom surface, making sure that the vinegar gets mixed with the baking soda.

-After this is done, you’ll notice that the solution converts into a foam.
-You can now leave the mixture on the sink for around 30 minutes to an hour.
+After this is done, you’ll notice that the solution converts into foam.
+You can now leave the mixture in the sink for around 30 minutes to an hour.